pHRonesis II

 WHY Participate?

-• Cross-Border Collaboration: Working in multicultural teams to solve complex problems.
+• Cross-Border Collaboration in multicultural teams

 WHO can Apply?